-This letter responds to your request to review and approve the class II tribal gaming ordinance adopted by the Iowa Tribe of Kansas and Nebraska (the Tribe) on December 29, 1993.
+This letter responds to your request to review and approve the tribal gaming ordinance adopted by the Lac Vieux Desert Band of Lake Superior Chippewa Indians (the Tribe) on April 5, 1994.
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).

 Under the IGRA and the regulations of the National Indian Gaming Commission (NIGC), the Chairman is directed to review ordinances with respect to the requirements of the IGRA and the implementing regulations.
-Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC regulations.
-Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
-Such approval does not constitute approval of specific games.
-Also, the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.
+Thus, the scope of the Chairman's review and approval is limited to the requirements of the IGRA and the NIGC Provisions other than those required under the IGRA or the NIGC regulations that may be included in a tribal ordinance are not subject to review and approval.
+Also, such approval does not constitute approval of specific games.

+It is important to note that the gaming ordinance is approved for gaming only on Indian lands as defined in the IGRA.